Multiple water rescues conducted amid flash flooding in southern Texas

 (CNN) — Intense thunderstorms sweeping through the Rio Grande Valley unleashed flash floods across multiple counties in Texas late Thursday into Friday, with authorities warning residents to avoid low-lying areas.

+As heavy rain continued to pour down across southeastern Texas, fire officials from the city of Alamo in Hidalgo County confirmed at least 50 water rescues on Thursday, CNN affiliate KRGV reported.

+Alamo Fire Chief RC Flores told KRGV at one point an emergency vehicle was unable to rescue a pregnant woman having contractions near a Walmart but a fire truck eventually made it through the floodwaters.

-In Hidalgo County, in southeastern Texas, authorities said they were carrying out multiple water rescues as heavy rain continued to pour down across the region.
-The county sheriff’s office told CNN that “a lot is happening because of the thunderstorm,” which was expected to produce heavy rainfall throughout the night.
+The Hidalgo County Sheriff’s Office told CNN that “a lot is happening because of the thunderstorm,” which was expected to produce heavy rainfall throughout the night and into Friday.

 The storms have the potential to produce “large hail, gusty damaging wind gusts, a brief tornado, and torrential rainfall,” the weather service reported.